Swift Registry

 swift package archive-source

-cloudsmith push swift OWNER/REPOSITORY PACKAGE_NAME.zip --name PACKAGE_NAME --version VERSION --scope SCOPE
+cloudsmith push swift WORKSPACE/REPOSITORY PACKAGE_NAME.zip --name PACKAGE_NAME --version VERSION --scope SCOPE

 Upload via Cloudsmith Website